aws-samples/container-persistence-blogpost/2-SingleContainerMultipleHosts/readme.md

 ## Prerequisites

-Create an EKS Cluster following the tutorial at https://www.eksworkshop.com/030_eksctl/prerequisites/
+To create an EKS Cluster you can follow these steps: [https://www.eksworkshop.com/020_prerequisites/self_paced/account/](https://www.eksworkshop.com/020_prerequisites/self_paced/account/).
+This will help You in setting up an AWS Cloud9 instance to use to issue the commands in this tutorial to your own EKS cluster.
+Use the link but when it comes to the creation of the ekscluster please refer to the instructions provided here.

 We will use a Cloud9 instance to issue all the commands as described in the EKS Workshop.
-Remember to install all prerequisites as per the above link
+Remember to install all prerequisites as per the above link.

 The ONLY difference is that at step 3 (https://www.eksworkshop.com/030_eksctl/launcheks/)  We will **create a cluster that is using 6 worker nodes**: